arackaf/micro-graphql-react/readme.md

 }
 ```

-Same idea, but just a string for your mutation.
-You'll get a `runMutation` function in your props that you can call, and pass your variables.
+Same idea as with query, just a string for your mutation and you'll get a `runMutation` function in your props that you can call, and pass your variables.

 ### props passed to your component